-- One TV-IP100-N/TV-IP100W-N
+- One TV-IP400/TV-IP400W

-- One Detachable Antenna (TV-IP100W-N only)
+- One Detachable Antenna (TV-IP400W only)

-- One Multi-Language Quick Installation Guide
+- One Multi-Language Ouick Installation Guide

 - One Driver & Utility CD-ROM with User's Guide

-- One External Power Adapter (5VDC 2.5A)
+- One External Power Adapter (5V DC, 2.5A)

-- One RJ-45 Network Cable
+- One RJ-45 Ethernet Cable

-- One Camera Mounting Bracket
+- One Metal Plate

 If any packaging content is damaged or missing, please contact your local dealer immediately.
-Also, keep the box and packing materials in case you need to ship the unit in the future.
+Also, keep the box and packing materials fur future shipment is necessary.